maxhoffmann/yaml-markdown-to-html/README.md

 yaml-markdown-to-html [![version][1]][2]
 =======================

-process a folder of markdown files with yaml front matter and convert it with your libraries to html
+process a folder of markdown files with yaml front matter and convert it with the libraries of your choice to html

 __Example:__
 ![transformation example](example.png)